 This is why you are told to vigorously shake the can before opening!

 Once the can is opened, it starts to speed up the separation and even if you securely shut the lid back on tightly, over time it will carry on separating, to point where no matter how much you shake it, the damage is done and the paint must be thrown away.

-This photo clearly shows what happens when old paint is left for around 2 years, with the lid firmly closed.
+This photo clearly shows what happens when old part used paints are left for around 2 years with the lid firmly closed.

 How do I find out where to take my old paint cans?

-It’s surprisingly easy, although there are limitations on what some centres accept.
+It’s surprisingly easy, although there are limitations on what some recycling centres accept.

-For customers in England and Wales, you can search for you nearest centre here https://www.gov.uk/hazardous-waste-disposal
+For customers in England and Wales, you can search for your nearest waste disposal centre here https://www.gov.uk/hazardous-waste-disposal

 For customers in Scotland, this site will help you locate a recycling centre https://www.recycleforscotland.com/what-to-do-with/paint